NATroutter/PostiMies/README.md

 ## Installation
 ### Debian/ubuntu

-1. Download newest release from [jenkins](https://hub.nat.gs/jenkins/job/Postimies/)
+1. Download newest release from [jenkins](https://hub.nat.gs/jenkins/job/Postimies/lastBuild/)
 2. make new folder to some directory where you want to keep the bot and
    drop downloaded jar file to that directory
 3. create new start file ``start.sh``
-4. insert this into start file ``java -jar Postimies.jar`` and then close the file
+4. insert this into start file ``java -jar Postimies-<version>.jar`` and replace <version>
+   with correct version number then close the file
 5. Give file permissions to be executed ```chmod 755 ./start.sh```
 6. Run start script with ``./start.sh``
 7. when console has closed open ```config.json``` file which is generated to